open-access-policies/health-tech/Engineering/Policies/eng-pol-001.md

 - Social engineering testing shall assess human factors in application security

 **External Penetration Testing:**
-- Critical applications shall undergo annual third-party penetration testing
+- Critical applications shall undergo annual third-party penetration testing.
-- Testing shall be performed by certified security professionals (CISSP, CEH, OSCP)
+- Testing shall be performed by certified security professionals (CISSP, CEH, OSCP).
-- Testing methodology shall follow industry standards (OWASP, NIST, PTES)
+- Testing methodology shall follow industry standards (OWASP, NIST, PTES).
-- All identified vulnerabilities shall be validated and prioritized for remediation
+- A formal remediation plan shall be created for all identified vulnerabilities, with owners and timelines assigned for each finding.
+This plan shall be tracked to completion by the Security Team.
-- Executive summary and technical reports shall be provided to stakeholders
+- Executive summary and technical reports shall be provided to stakeholders.

 **3.5 Third-Party Component Management**